edgedb/edgedb/docs/edgeql/sets.rst

 .. note::

-  Types are considered *compatible* if one can be implicitly cast into each other.
+  Types are considered *compatible* if one can be implicitly cast into the other.
 For reference on implicit castability, see :ref:`Standard Library > Casts <ref_eql_casts_table>`.